ags799/ags799.github.io/_posts/2020-06-10-less-than-obvious-kubernetes.md

 description: The somewhat confusing details of Kubernetes I want to remember.
 ---

 There's no doubt that Kubernetes pushes software development forward like gale-force winds.
-That doesn't mean it's interface is as clear as day.
+That doesn't mean its interface is as clear as day.
 These are the less-than-obvious details of its CLI that I'd like to remember.